 - number of pages per URL

-Note that the level of URL details can be configured (refer to the URL structure shown at the top of this page)
+Note that the level of URL details can be selected (refer to the URL structure shown at the top of this page):

 |Option||Level of details|

 |Page URLs Grouped (Level 1)||URL hostname and the first level of directory (e.g. : https://www.kadiska.com/1st_dir_level)|

 |Page URLs Grouped (Level 2)||URL hostname and up to the second level of directory (e.g. : https://www.kadiska.com/1st_dir_level/2nd_dir_level)|

 |Page URLs Grouped (Path only)||Complete URL except possible query parameter(s)|

 Finally, the "Content Loading" analysis section provides again the number of pages per URL.